 Last nights camping passed without incident and, given that I’m a light sleeper, I’m amazed I managed to get a few hours decent kip.
 As you may have guessed, I’m trying to alternate nights under canvas with those indoors (weather permitting).

-The Soemimizu Henro Trail the path climbs steeply up to 400m through the woods before levelling off at the ridge line.
-The trees here were quite dense and I found myself walking through countless fresh spiders webs.
+The Soemimizu Henro Trail path climbs steeply up to 400m through the woods before levelling off at the ridge line.
+The trees here were quite dense and I found myself walking through countless fresh spider webs.
 I tried to use my wooden staff to fend them off but to no avail.
 The day was off to an icky start.

 After 5km I reached the Nanako-tōge Pass where the trail continues through rice fields and along roads parallel to the single-track rail line.
 Every time I see a train I wonder how long it will take me to get where it’s going.